operation404/boneyard-template-tools/README.md

      * @param {object} [options]                            Options to configure how collision is calculated.
      * @param {number} [options.tolerance]                  Percentage of overlap needed to be considered inside the template.
      * @param {string} [options.collisionMethod]            Type of collision detection method to use.
-     * @param {boolean} [options.percentateOutput]          Whether to return a boolean representing the collision result or ratio of
+     * @param {boolean} [options.percentageOutput]          Whether to return a boolean representing the collision result or ratio of
      *                                                      the collision intersection area.
      * @param {boolean} [options.considerTemplateRatio]     Whether to account for the ratio of the intersection and template areas.
      * @param {string} [options.tokenCollisionShape]        What shape type to use for the token's collision area.